Best Places to Stay in Puerto Vallarta: Top Areas & Accommodations

 Is Puerto Vallarta Safe?

-Puerto Vallarta is known for being a small and quaint town that has a very low crime rate.
+Puerto Vallarta is known as a small and quaint town with a very low crime rate.
 Expats have lived there for years without any issues.

 Puerto Vallarta is Waiting For You!